An Introduction to Laterite

 The significance of lateritization for agriculture is not positive since strong leaching results in the impoverishment also of nutrients in lateritic soils.
 Moreover the hardening properties of many laterites complicate agriculture.
 Only the friable red-brown lateritic soils on basaltic rocks enable good crops.

 This article is intended to present a general view on laterite.
-It considered a great number of publications which can hardly be cited here.
+It considered a great number of publications which can hardly be cited here (see Monographs).
 Some interpretations of the numerous scientific results in the laterite literature reflect the personel viewpoint of the author.

 Aleva, G.J.J.
 (Ed.)
 (1994): Laterites.
 Concepts, Geology, Morphology and Chemistry.
 153 p.
 ISRIC, Wageningen, ISBN 90-6672-053-0